-The Difference: Butaman vs Nikuman Pork Buns
+Butaman vs Nikuman: Japanese Steamed Pork Buns

-Around this time of year, convenience store chains in Japan begin selling “Chukaman (中華まん)” Chinese-style steamed buns.
+Around this time of year, convenience store chains in Japan begin selling “Chukaman (中華まん)” or Chinese-style steamed buns.
 They are usually kept warm in a warming showcase set next to the checkout counter.

-As you may know, Nikuman is referred to as pork buns in English-speaking countries and relatively well-known even outside of Japan.
+As you may know, Nikuman is referred to as “pork bun” in English-speaking countries and is relatively well-recognized even outside of Japan.

-Actually, Butaman is sold mainly in western Japan where “Niku (肉)” generally refers to beef.
+Butaman is marketed mainly in Western Japan where “Niku (肉)” generally refers to beef.
 So instead of Niku, the word that only refers to pork, “Buta (豚)” is used to refer to pork buns.

 (Reference Page: Wikipedia 中華まん )